FREVA-CLINT/freva/docs/source/developers_guide.rst

 Installing dependencies
 +++++++++++++++++++++++

-Once the git repository has been set up and configured all dependencies the tool needs should be installed.
+Once the git repository has been set up and configured, all dependencies the tool needs should be installed.
 Here we assume the analysis tool is based on a gnu-R stack.
 Therefore gnu-R and certain libraries have to be part of the plugin environment.
 This environment will be created using